stevenjohnstone/stevenjohnstone.github.io/content/posts/apparmor-bypass.md

 copies the directory ~/.aws to ~/awscopy and the secrets therein are no longer protected by the AppArmor profile.

+> AppArmor profile writers should restrict access the docker socket unless it is required.
+If it is required, it should be noted that pathname based restrictions can be bypassed.

 ## Is This A Bug?